tsujamin/srs-hhvm-notebook/notes.md

 Memory management within HHVM is split into several different varieties.

 1. At the lowest level we have raw calls to `malloc`, `free` and friends.
-The default build for HHVM is to use /jemalloc/ instead of system `malloc`.
+The default build for HHVM is to use _jemalloc_ instead of system `malloc`.

    Memory chunks allocated using these commands are typically internal C++ objects, but sometimes they are used for PHP objects (certain types of